andrew/ultimate-awesome/README.md

 - [awesome-gpt-prompt-engineering](https://github.com/snwfdhmp/awesome-gpt-prompt-engineering) - A curated list of awesome resources, tools, and other shiny things for GPT prompt engineering.
 - [awesome-AutoML](https://github.com/windmaple/awesome-AutoML) - Curating a list of AutoML-related research, tools, projects and other resources.
 - [awesome-python-in-education](https://github.com/quobit/awesome-python-in-education) - A curated list about Python in Education :snake: :mortar_board:.
+- [Awesome-Language-Model-on-Graphs](https://github.com/PeterGriffinJin/Awesome-Language-Model-on-Graphs) - A curated list of papers and resources based on "Large Language Models on Graphs: A Comprehensive Survey".
 - [Awesome-LiDAR-Camera-Calibration](https://github.com/Deephome/Awesome-LiDAR-Camera-Calibration) - A Collection of LiDAR-Camera-Calibration Papers, Toolboxes and Notes .
 - [awesome-account-abstraction](https://github.com/4337Mafia/awesome-account-abstraction) - 📖 A curated list of resources dedicated to Account Abstraction (EIP-4337).
 - [graph-adversarial-learning-literature](https://github.com/safe-graph/graph-adversarial-learning-literature) - A curated list of adversarial attacks and defenses papers on graph-structured data.